mvdnes/rboy/README.md

-rboy
+RBoy
 ====

-A Gameboy Emulator in Rust using SDL
+A Gameboy Color Emulator written in Rust using SDL

 Build status
 ------------